 Our work with international associations and organisations is geared towards the promotion of sustainability, respect for human rights and corporate responsibility.
 We achieve this both through central coordination of our activities and through the local relationships cultivated by our associates and subsidiaries.

 Relations with local communities

 We talk with local communities before starting any activity, throughout the entire operational pathway and up to decommissioning.
-We informs and engages local communities by promoting free, prior and informed consultations, with the purpose of considering their legitimate expectations in conceiving and conducting business activities, including community investments.
+We inform and involve local communities by offering preventive, free and informed consultations, to take into account their legitimate expectations in the planning and implementation of their business activities, including local development projects.
 Analysing the needs of local communities is a dynamic, participatory process that takes stakeholders' views into account.
 Their involvement and participation are fundamental to understanding the needs of communities and providing clear, comprehensive information on Eni's presence in the area.
 We listen to our stakeholders' expectations and concerns, share the results of our assessment of impact on the area and work together to come up with projects for shared local development, to mitigate any negative effects and identify new business opportunities.

 Read also on sustainable development